Academany/FabAcademy-Tutorials/README.md

 > Don't rely on a single tutorial.
 Check the the multiple tutorials and look for other resources.

-Minor changes will be made to this document thoughout Fab Academy, additions are always welcome but don't duplicate information, just update the tutorials.
+Changes will be made to this document thoughout Fab Academy, additions are always welcome but don't duplicate information, just update the tutorials.